Love - Faith - Family -Destiny

 To help change the narrative within the black family structure.

-To advocate for a society that is fair, equitable and just, until equality and equity is achieved when we no longer see disparities based on race.
+To advocate for a society that is fair, equitable and just, until equality and equity are achieved when we no longer see disparities based on race.

 To restore and change the narrative of Black families based on Godly principles.